 A woman stood on the threshold, looking at me steadily from a pair of deep-set gray eyes.
 For a moment those eyes held mine, seeming to pull me far down into bottomless wells of sadness.

 "Yes?" she said, standing very still.
 She didn't ask me what I wanted.

+She didn't ask me what I wanted.
 She just waited, questioningly.
 "I'm Kay Moore," I said.
-"A friend "Of Greg Dean's."
-"Of Greg ...?" she said uncertain-ly.
+"A friend of Greg Dean's."
+"Of Greg . . .?" she said uncertainly.
 And then the change in her face was pitiful.
-It suddenly came alive with eagerness, and she held the door open wide in invitation as she burst out: "Of Tom's?
+It suddenly came alive with eagerness, and she held the door open wide in invitation as she burst open wide in invitation as she burst out: "Of Tom's?
 Did he send you?
 Will you tell him I must see him?"

 "I can't," I said, entering the room and closing the door behind me.
 "He's away.
 And he didn't exactly send me.
-I just heard that you were going to contest his divorce and-and so I come to see you." came to see you.'
+I just heard that you were going to contest his divorce and-and so I came to see you.'

 Her eyes widened, and she sank down on the cheap iron bed that stood in the corner of the little room.
 "But I'm not!" she exclaimed.
 "That is-I don't want to.
-All I want is to see him-talk to him.
-Will he be back in Hollywood soon?
-You see, I only found out yesterday that he was Gregory Dean. .
-SAT down on the one old chair the L room contained, feeling weak and afraid.
+All I want is to see him-talk to him Will he be back in Hollywood soon?
+You see, I only found out yesterday that he was Gregory Down Down Page 1. ory Dean. .

+SAT down on the one old chair the room contained, feeling weak and afraid.
 Something was terribly wrong here.
-I had come prepared for argu-ments, anger, bitterness; ready to fight with a scheming woman.
+I had come prepared for arguments, anger, bitterness; ready to fight with a scheming woman.
 And I found.

 I looked at her more closely.
 She was taller than I, and very thin.
 Even in the dim light cast by the overhead bulb, I could see the hollows in her cheeks and the pallor of her lips.
+Her cheeks and the pallor of her lips.
 Her brown hair was dull and lifeless, and her black dress was several years old.
 Yet, in a worn, emaciated way, she was lovely.
-There was a sweet and pitiful dignity about her which didn't square at all with my precon-ceived notions of the sort of woman who was trying to blackmail Greg.
+There was a sweet and pitiful dignity about her which didn't square at all with my preconceived notions of the sort of woman who was trying to blackmail Greg.
+"Suppose you tell me all about it."

 "Suppose you tell me all about it," I said as gently as I could.
-"T'm a{-} a very good friend of Greg's.
+"I'm aa very good friend of Greg's.
 He'd want me to help you."

 She pressed a delicate, blue-veined hand against her forehead.
 "I can't . . .
 I don't understand it very well, myself.
-Tom and I were married five years ago. . . .
-But I can't reproduce her story, in the way she told it-haltingly, timid-ly, filled with pauses and gaps which I had to fill intuitively.
+Tom and I were married five years ago. . . ."

+But I can't reproduce her story, in the way she told it-haltingly, timidly, filled with pauses and gaps which I had to fill intuitively.

 She had been a stenographer when Greg married her.
-She must have been Wildly in love with Greg, she hadn't minded paying the bills for their apartment while he studied music, for there was nothing in the world she wanted so much as to see him become famous.
-When he made up his mind to leave New York and come to Cali-fornia, she followed, uncomplainingly; and in Los Angeles she got another job.
+She must have been pretty then, in an unassuming way.
+Wildly in love with Greg, she hadn't minded paying the bills for their apartment while he studied music, for apartment while he studied music, for there was nothing in the world she wanted so much as to see him become famous.
+When he made up his mind to leave New York and come to California, she followed, uncomplainingly; and in Los Angeles she got another job.
 But things didn't go well.
-Cali-fornia wasn't the land of opportunity Greg had thought it was.
-She began to lose her health, but she struggled City and State
+California wasn't the land of opportunity Greg had thought it was.
+She began to lose her health, but she struggled

+LINIT makes CHILDREN'S DRESSES stay clean longer